MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

 # What are dataflows?

 Dataflows are a self-service, cloud-based, data preparation technology.
-Dataflows enable customers to ingest, transform, and load data into Common Data Service environments, Power BI workspaces, or your organization’s Azure Data Lake Storage Gen2 account.
+Dataflows enable customers to ingest, transform, and load data into Microsoft Dataverse environments, Power BI workspaces, or your organization’s Azure Data Lake Storage Gen2 account.
 Dataflows are authored using Power Query experience, a unified Data Connectivity and Preparation experience already featured in many Microsoft products, including Excel and Power BI.
 Customers can trigger dataflows to run either on demand or automatically on a schedule; data is always kept up to date.